RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/README.md

 ### Anti-Starvation (Optional, Profile-Dependent)

-Anti-starvation is an optional mechanism compiled into Balanced and Performance profiles.
+Anti-starvation is compiled into Balanced and Performance profiles.
 It is not compiled into Maximum Isolation or Compute profiles.

-**What it tracks:** Time each head event spends in the Ready Pool — the time it is competing for selection.
+**What it tracks:** Time each head event spends in the Ready Pool, accumulating only Ready Pool time across all visits.
 Time spent stalled does not count.
-The timer pauses when a container stalls and resumes when the container returns to the Ready Pool, accumulating only Ready Pool time across all visits.
+Timer pauses during stall, resumes on return to Ready Pool.

-**What it does:** When a lane's accumulated Ready Pool time exceeds the configured threshold, that lane's head event receives priority selection in the next cycle, regardless of weight class.
+**What it does:** When a lane's accumulated Ready Pool time exceeds the configured threshold, that lane's head event receives priority dispatch in the next opportunity, regardless of weight class.

-**Why it is absent from Maximum Isolation:** Anti-starvation introduces a deadline-based behavioral pattern.
-When a lane exceeds the threshold, selection behavior becomes predictable.
-In Maximum Isolation, any predictable behavioral pattern is undesirable and is treated as information leakage.
+**Why absent from Maximum Isolation:** Anti-starvation introduces a deadline-based behavioral pattern that is detectable by adversarial observers.

-**Threshold configuration:** Default 100ms, configurable via signed boot configuration.
-Configuring a shorter threshold means faster recovery from wait states at the cost of more frequent priority overrides.
+**Threshold:** Default 100ms, configurable via signed boot configuration.

 ### Full Fairness (Optional, Performance Profile)

 Full fairness tracking ensures proportional execution time across all lanes.
-This provides stronger interactive responsiveness guarantees than anti-starvation alone.
-It introduces more predictability into kernel behavior and is appropriate for limited hardware environments where responsiveness is the primary requirement.
+This provides stronger interactive responsiveness guarantees than anti-starvation alone, at the cost of overhead (~200-400 cycles per event) from timing tracking, deviation calculation, and weight adjustment.
+This overhead is acceptable for Performance profile where predictability is the priority.

 ---